pseinfo/database-schema/README.md

 ### Units & References

+The physical unit system describes all physical quantities and their units, is based on the SI unit system, and allows the definition of multiple units per quantity.
+The system includes conversion factors and base units, describes their relationship to SI quantities, and is referenced in the database schema using the tuple `[ Quantity, Unit ]`.

 The reference system for consistent bibliographic indexing is based on BibTeX.
 All BibTeX types, e.g., `book`, `article`, `misc`, `journal`, have exact definitions of required and optional fields.

-### Collections

 ## Entities